Human Conditional Reasoning in Answer Set Programming: Applications to Commonsense Reasoning

 \subsection{Neighborhood Inference}

-analyzes the intent of a query and provides associated information relevant to the query (\cite{CCL90}). {\em Neighborhood inference\/} (\cite{GGM92}) is a technique used for such a purpose and reasons up/down in a hierarchy of atoms to reach neighboring facts.
+analyzes the intent of a query and provides associated information relevant to the query (\cite{CCL90}). {\em Neighborhood inference\/} (\cite{GGM92}) is a technique used for such a purpose and reasons up/down in a taxonomy of atoms to reach neighboring solutions. \begin{example}\rm A travel agency has flight information represented by the program $\Pi$: